sun-heqi/Hot2Mol/README.md

 ### Prepare the pharmacophore hypotheses

+Hot2Mol only requires a pharmacophore hypothesis as input.
+The hypothesis can be constructed by sampling pharmacophores from hot-spot residues at PPI interfaces.
+The hot-spot residues may be computed using docking methods like HawkDock, or obatained from literatures.

 First of all, you need some pharmacophore hypotheses.
 A pharmacophore is defined as a set of chemical features and their spatial information that is necessary for a drug to bind to a target and there are many ways to acquire one.